 One thing I frequently encounter, especially with clients who have worked with other SEO companies in the past, is an obsession with a few keywords.
 For years, SEO’s stressed what they felt was the ultimate importance of keywords – gotta have them, gotta be number one or you may as well quit.
-Now, even after keyword-obsessed strategies have failed, site owners move forward into inbound marketing and smarter SEO.
+Now, after keyword-obsessed strategies have failed, site owners moved forward into inbound marketing and smarter SEO.
 But they often fail to let go of the belief that certain keyword rankings are a must-have.
-Yet time and time again, I see sites that are getting more visitors, becoming more popular, and making more money – even though the keywords the boss insists are the only thing that matters are not ranking number one.
+Time and time again, I see sites that are getting more visitors, becoming more popular, and making more money – even though the keywords the boss insists are the only thing that matters are not ranking number one.

 If improved traffic, higher revenue, but no change in rankings looks like failure to you, that is because you have the wrong goals.

 How to Avoid It: “Know what is really important”

 Take some time to figure out what is really important to your business.
 Is it increased sales, brand & product awareness, better engagement on your website or…?
 Ranking well for some keywords may help achieve those things, but rankings alone do not pay the bills.